Predicting how every Premier League team will line up in 2025/26

 Arsenal

-Arsenal have made six signings during an impressive transfer window so far, with Viktor Gyokeres joining Noni Madueke, Christhian Mosquera, Christian Norgaard, Martin Zubimendi and Kepa Arrizabalaga at the Emirates.
+Arsenal have made their eighth signing of an impressive transfer window on deadline day, adding Piero Hincapie to their list of recruits alongside Eberechi Eze, Viktor Gyokeres, Noni Madueke, Christhian Mosquera, Christian Norgaard, Martin Zubimendi and Kepa Arrizabalaga.

 Aston Villa